 For further details, see the Modify Transaction Lock Threshold section of the “INSERT” reference page in InterSystems SQL Reference.

 The LOCK_TIMEOUT numeric option lets you set the default lock timeout for the current process.
 The LOCK_TIMEOUT value is the number of seconds to wait when trying to establish a lock during SQL execution.
 This lock timeout is used when a locking conflict prevents the current process from immediately locking a record, table, or other entity for a LOCK, INSERT, UPDATE, DELETE, or SELECT operation.
-InterSystems SQL continue to try to establish the lock until the timeout expires, at which point an SQLCODE -110 or -114 error is generated.
+InterSystems SQL continues to try to establish the lock until the timeout expires, at which point an SQLCODE -110 or -114 error is generated.

 Available values are positive integers and zero.
 The timeout setting is per process.
 You can determine the lock timeout setting for the current process using the $SYSTEM.SQL.Util.GetOption("ProcessLockTimeout")Opens in a new tab method.